lorenzoiuri/Graphical-intel-power-gadget-for-linux/README.md

 7. Run with `sudo ./intel_power_gadget`
 8. Customize the setting in the source code as you prefer

+## Options
+* Run the executable with an argument to get the measured values as output in the terminal

 Note: if the compiler doesn't find SDL2 try changing the path of the header file in the first lines of the code

 Note: tested in Ubuntu 18.04 with KDE